Conference Papers

 Abstract:

 In India, the energy end-use is anticipated to increase by 56% from 2014 to 2050.
 It shares 12% of total carbon emissions in the world by Room Air Conditioners (RACs).
-As increase in energy production using fossil fuels has an adverse effect on climate, there is
+As increase in energy production using fossil fuels has an adverse effect on climate, there is an immediate need to focus on mitigation scenario.

 Keyword:

-Presented at: 7th International Conference on Energy Research and Development 2019, at Kuwait
+Presented at: 7th International Conference on Energy Research and Development (ICERD-7), 19-21 November 2019, Kuwait +

-Pamela Fennell, Paul Ruyssevelt, Rajan Rawal, Veeren Poola
+Authors: Pamela Fennell, Paul Ruyssevelt, Rajan Rawal, Veeren Poola

 Abstract:

 A review of existing large-scale building energy models was undertaken, highlighting their prevalence at geographically higher latitudes.
-The ability of these models to adequately represent
+The ability of these models to adequately represent cities in the global south is questionable and existing classifications are inadequate to describe the diversity of models that have been developed.

 Keyword: